-Personal injury lawsuits are filed for a number of reasons, all of which may include personal damage as well as property damage.
-Catastrophic and severe injuries, on the other hand, involve such serious injury that the aftermath and consequences will significantly change the course of a victim's life forever.
+Claims for personal injury are presented for several reasons.
+Which may include personal injury and property damage.
+On the other hand, serious and catastrophic injuries involve injuries so serious that the consequences and consequences will significantly change the course of the victim's life forever.

 A serious injury may require multiple surgeries, treatment and extensive rehabilitation, including permanent care at home.
 Severe and severe injuries can include: